Jalalx/jalalx.github.io/_posts/2021-03-01-be-productive-using-bash-scripts-on-windows-part-2.md

 And finally, the actual thing happens at line 12. `curl` is a famous cross-platform tool to make http calls using command line.
 It actually does alot more but in here, We simply want to make a `HTTP POST` request. the `-s` makes a silet request.
 The `--location` makes it follow the HTTP 3XX redirects but it won't send the credentials to the redirected location for security reasons.
 You can read moe about it in the [`--location` man page](https://curl.se/docs/manpage.html#-L). `--request POST` makes a HTTP `POST` request to the given url and `--header 'Content-Type: application/json'` sets the `Content-Type` header value.
 And finally the `--data-raw` sends the specified data as a request body.

 You can call the first part of the command to see the output.
-Remeber to replace the `<...>` placeholders with actuall values:
+Remeber to replace the `<...>` placeholders with actual values:
 ```sh
 curl -s --location --request POST 'http://<your-identity-server-url>/api/v1/account/token' --header 'Content-Type: application/json' --data-raw '{"email":"<username>","password": "<password>"}"
 ```